 It’s also from here that you can take a boat ride to Vrelo Cave, one of the deepest caves in Europe and arguably Matka Canyon’s most popular attraction.

-The one-hour boat ride costs 400 MKD (about 6.5 euro) per person.
-Taking both the price and the time into consideration, I decided to give it a pass, as I’d have a long journey ahead of me.
+The one-hour boat ride to the cave costs 400 MKD (about 6.5 euro) per person, but I decided to give it a pass, as I’d have a long journey ahead of me.

 Instead, I walked south along the walking trail, taking in the gorgeous views of the water and the canyon.
 And along the way, I even encountered a humongous snake!

-After about ten to fifteen minutes, I started the return to the ferry pier, where I paid the boatman (or in this case, child) 30 MKD for the ride across.
+After about ten to fifteen minutes in, I turned around and headed back to the ferry pier.
+Once there, I paid the boatman (or in this case, the boatchild) 30 MKD for the ride across.
 There would, of course, be no need for a return trip.

 Hiking Up to St. Nikola Monastery